Photo taken from Chalet Hill looking south towards Buckskin Mountain (left) and Copper Peak (right).

 If you like historical data click here, select Holden Village, WA and other choices as desired – have fun!

-During winter months, Holden checks and posts the Northwest Weather and Avalanche Center (NWAC) Forecast and provides avalanche and snow stability test results to the NWAC.
+During winter months, Holden checks and posts the Northwest Avalanche Center (NWAC) Forecast and provides avalanche and snow stability test results to the NWAC.
 If you go, know the snow!